Minimal Weierstrass models and regular models of hyperelliptic curves

-(5.c) ({\bf Branch 3 begins: 8)}- ).
-When $2\le \lambda(p_1)\le 3$, one can check (and I did it) that the successive blowing-ups of the singular points produce the same result as the output of Tate's algorithm.
-When $\lambda(p_1)=4$, the formula on $\Delta(W_1(p_1))$ is obtained by applying twice Formula~\eqref{eq:disc-p0}. \end{proof}
+(5.c.ii)-(5.c.iii) ({\bf Branch 3 continues: 9) and 10)}).
+When $\lambda(p_1)=3$, one can check (and I did) that the successive blowing-ups of the singular points produce the same result as the output of Tate's algorithm.